supersharmapunit/githubProfileSearch/README.md

 ## Building for Production

-To build the project for production, run: `ng build --prod`
+To build the project for production, run: `ng build`

 The build artifacts will be stored in the `dist/` directory.